-In order to support the new MAX BRT route, improve streetscapes, and allow for greater density in the corridor, this setback should be modified to allow residential uses on North College Avenue when part of mixed-use developments where a portion of the ground floor is commercial.
+In order to support the new MAX BRT route, improve streetscapes, and allow for more housing in the corridor, this setback should be modified to allow residential uses on North College Avenue when part of mixed-use developments where a portion of the ground floor is commercial.
 Stand-alone commercial uses should continue to be permitted.

-Figure 14 and Figure 15 outline the different modifications to the setback approaches that can be used to encourage both mixed-use and commercial only developments along North College Avenue while allowing for the development of new residential units as well.
+Figure 28 and Figure 29 outline the different modifications to the setback approaches that can be used to encourage both mixed-use and commercial only developments along North College Avenue while allowing for the development of new residential units as well.

-Figure 14: Plan View Options for Configuring Residential and Commercial within Mixed Use Developments within 200 Feet of North College Avenue
+Figure 28: Plan View Options for Configuring Residential and Commercial within Mixed Use Developments within 200 Feet of North College Avenue

-Figure 15: Section View Options for Mixed Use Development within 200 Feet of North College Avenue Showing Orientation of Commercial Uses
+Figure 29: Section View Options for Mixed Use Development within 200 Feet of North College Avenue Showing Orientation of Commercial Uses

-- Allow residential development with ground floor commercial (mixed-use) within 200-feet of North College Avenue - Commercial area should be minimum 20% of ground floor area or 20% of primary right-of-way frontage, whichever is greater - Uses associated with residential component may not be considered as a portion of the commercial area (i.e. leasing offices, recreation facilities for residential, etc.) - Commercial uses should orient to primary right-of-way
+- Allow residential development with ground floor commercial (mixed-use) within 200-feet of North College Avenue - Commercial area should be minimum 20% of ground floor area or 20% of primary right-of-way frontage, whichever is greater - Uses associated with residential component may not be considered as a portion of the commercial area (i.e. leasing offices, recreation facilities for residential, etc.)